 The polygraph machine measures physiological changes caused by the sympathetic nervous system during questioning.

-Following are resources for polygraphs, testing, and related resources.
+The following are resources for polygraphs, testing, and related resources.

-Federation of American Scientists: Polygraph Policy – An extensive list of official documents, articles and other resources on polygraph testing.
+Federation of American Scientists: Polygraph Policy – An extensive list of official documents, articles, and other resources on polygraph testing.

 How to Pass a Polygraph Test – Prepare to pass the test by knowing how always to produce a truthful chart.
 Almost half of the time, you’ll be branded as a liar if you’re nervous when you take the test.
 The tests are often inadmissible because they are not true lie detection.

 National Polygraph Association – Organization aims to promote and advance public acceptance of the polygraph and to urge the members’ active participation in civic and community affairs where the polygraph is concerned.
 Includes helpful resource links and tools and allows you to search for a certified examiner.
 It also provides membership for existing examiners.

 Polygraph Evidence in Court – Examining lie detection results as a sensible approach to the problem of wrongful convictions due to perjury by police, jailhouse informants, and cooperating prosecution witnesses.
 It is a somewhat helpful website, yet it contains a lot of text, long pages, and links.
 It may take a while to sift through and find what you need.

 Some private investigators offer polygraph examination services.
 Visit our Private Investigator Directory to find a polygraph examination provider in your area.
 Also, see our article on DNA Lab Testing and Analysis.